 Such is the account which Scot has given regarding the Popish opinion of departed spirits.
 In another part of his work, he triumphantly asks, "Where are the soules that swarmed in time past?
 Where are the spirits?
 Who heareth their noises?
 Who seeth their visions?
 Where are the soules that made such mone for trentals, whereby to be eased of their pains in purgatorie?
-Are they all gone into Italie, because masses are growne deere here in England?-The whole course may be perceived to be a false practise, and a counterfeit vision, or rather a lewd invention.
+Are they all gone into Italie, because masses are growne deere here in England?-The whole course may be perceived to be a false practise. and a counterfeit vision, or rather a lewd invention.
 For in heaven men's soules remaine not in sorow and care; neither studie they there how to compasse and get a worshipfull burial here in earth.
-If they did, they would not have foreslowed it so long.
-Now, therefore, let us not suffer ourselves to be abused anie longer, either with conjuring priests, or melancholicall witches; but be thankfull to God that bath delivered us from such blindnes and error."
-This is the congratulation of a true protestant at an early period of the Reformation; and it is certain, that with the disbelief of that future state of purgatory, taught by the
+If they did. they would not have foreslowed it so long.
+Now, therefore, let us not suffer ourselves to be abused anie longer, either with conjuring priests, or melancholicall witches: but be thankfull to God that hath delivered us from such blindness and error." - This is the congratulation of a true protestant at an early period of the Reformation.